 Provide coverage for life

 Term life is one of the most affordable life insurance coverage options on the market and comes with few rules and tax restrictions.
+It’s best used to provide a financial safety net for your loved ones while they depend on your income.

-Pros and cons of permanent life insurance
+Pros & cons of permanent life insurance

 Pros

-Permanent coverage.
-A permanent life insurance covers you for life — you don’t need to worry about the expiration date on your policy, which can be especially beneficial if you have dependents that will require long-term care.
+Permanent coverage: A permanent life insurance covers you for life — you don’t need to worry about the expiration date on your policy, which can be especially beneficial if you have dependents that will require long-term care.

 Cons